About process painting

 A little bit of my history

 I arrived at process painting via a circuitous route as an Elementary School Teacher, Outward Bound Instructor/Course Director, Yoga Teacher and a recently retired Psychotherapist.
 I attended my first Painting Experience Workshop in 2006 and never left.
 At the end of 2015, I completed a 3 year Apprenticeship with Stewart Cubley, co-founder of The Painting Experience.
-I am now an Affiliate with The Painting Experience.
+I am now a Staff Facilitator with The Painting Experience.

-When not Process painting I enjoy writing, reading, drawing, practicing yoga, meditating, and being out in the natural world.
+When not Process painting and making SoulCollage® cards I enjoy writing, reading, drawing, practicing yoga, meditating, and being out in the natural world.

 I find the kinship between Process Painting, Introspection and Mindfulness Practice to be compelling.
 The three "practices" share similar priorities of focused attention, watching our thoughts and the ways in which we get in our own way.
 For each of us, the experience of process painting is unique.
 For me, the practice of quiet, deep listening is profound.
 Add to that an intention to TAKE TIME TO CREATE EVERY DAY, and the doors of possibility get thrown wide open.
 Process Painting enlivens me, and overflows joyously through sharing it with others.